Who can apply?

 Those interested in applying are encouraged to visit the

 CREST website, read and understand the descriptions and objectives of the courses they are interested in, review the course start and end dates, and review the overall program goals.
+For more information on admission, please visit the Prospective Students page.
 Applicants must agree to commit to attending at least 70% of the classes for each course, and completing the majority of the homework.
 By the end of their first year in the CREST program, students must decide if they would like to apply for the MAS Program.

 the admissions requirements for the Masters of Advanced Studies (MAS) in Clinical Research degree program?

-Full- time UCSD Employee or Affiliate (employed by UCSD or affiliates like Rady Children’s Hosp., VA, etc) will apply through the CREST program (Track 2 – transferring to the MAS degree program after 20 units) and enjoy the discounted course fees instead of paying full MAS fee ($785/unit).
-UCSD Fellows/Research Staff pay $285/unit and faculty pay $395/unit through CREST UP TO the first 20 units of the curriculum (40 total for the degree).
+Full- time UCSD Employee or Affiliate (employed by UCSD or affiliates like Rady Children’s Hosp., VA, etc) will apply through the CREST program (Track 2 – transferring to the MAS degree program after 20 units) and enjoy the discounted course fee instead of paying full MAS fee ($800/unit).
+UCSD Fellows/Research Staff pay $300/unit and faculty pay $400/unit through CREST UP TO the first 20 units of the curriculum (40 total for the degree).
 The CREST and MAS curriculum are identical up to 20 units.

 How do I apply?